AasthaSinha19/Student-Depression-Analysis/README.md

 ## 🔮 Future Scope

-- Integrate deep learning (e.g., LSTM or ANN) for longitudinal prediction
+Integrate deep learning (e.g., LSTM or ANN) for longitudinal prediction
-- Connect with mental health apps or APIs for real-time mood tracking
+Connect with mental health apps or APIs for real-time mood tracking

 ## 🛠 Tech Stack

-- **Language:** Python 3.x
+**Language:** Python 3.x
-- **Libraries:** Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
+**Libraries:** Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn
-- **IDE:** Jupyter Notebook
+**IDE:** Jupyter Notebook

+🚀 This project not only highlights the power of machine learning in understanding mental health, but also lays the foundation for building supportive tools that can make a real difference in students' lives.